bitsnnfl2021/bitsnnfl2021.github.io/index.md

 **Evaluation Schedule:**

-The tentative dates for the evaluation of the Design Projects will be around **20th April**, details of which will be communicated soon.
+The tentative dates for the evaluation of the Design Projects will be around **15th November**, details of which will be communicated soon.